piepdx/pie-cookbook/notes/outline.md

 	147. PIE Apple
 		148. Segregated management and one team up in the fishbowl (pre-fishbowl buildout)
 146. Happy accidents
+147. Unresolvable friction
+	148. Some things simply cannot be resolved.
+Nor do they necessarily need to be.
+But it's important that we highlight these areas of a friction, so that they don't surprise folks.
 147. Blogs
 147. Podcasts
 	148. Accelerator (Starter Studio, Orlando, FL) https://itunes.apple.com/us/podcast/accelerator-startup-story/id1090477285?mt=2